-Part II - The Challenges of Human Resource Management.
+Part I - The Challenges of Human Resource Management.

 This section introduces the student to the purposes and objectives of Personnel and Human Resource Management.
 The need for and scope of PHRM (Personnel and Human Resource Management) is explained.
 Also included in this section is a discussion of issues related to discrimination.
+This portion of the course concludes with a discussion of "Quality Circles" and ways of improving the "Quality of Work Life".

-Reading: Chapters 1 - 3 (Pages 3 - 109)
+Reading: Chapters 1 - 3 (Pages 3 - 103)

-Part III - Preparation and Selection
+Part II - Preparation and Selection